 - Must not be a graduate of any degree program.

 Requirements for CHED scholarship

-- Certificate of grades in all subjects in completed semesters and Certification of Total General Weighted Average (GWA) from the registrar.
+- Photocopy of grades in all subjects in completed semesters and Certification of Total General Weighted Average (GWA) from the registrar.

 - Latest Income Tax Return (ITR) of parents or guardian,